HoseonLee123/web-dev-mini-projects/README.md

-This is web development mini projects.
+These are web development mini-projects.